zachfedor/cset/105/assessment-2.md

 ### 2.
-do while loops will execute a statment adn tehn checks the conditions, for loop will check if the conditions are correct and then it will execute the statement.
+do while loops will execute a statment adn then checks the conditions, for loop will check if the conditions are correct and then it will execute the statement.
  A while loop will keep executing a statement as long as the conditions are true.